- Member of Provincial Parliament since 2004. Former City Councillor in Hamilton Ward 2

 - Her success bringing increased green space to seniors and youth, student job programs and supports for new immigrants are the result of her belief in strong community partnership and grassroots organizing

 - Melissa’s community initatives have been widely recognized by York Region and the Aurora Chamber of Commerce

-- She looks forward to joining Ontario New Democrats to fight for change for the better and ensure the Newmarket–Aurora community has a champion that will fight for better access to healthcare, universal pharmacare and universal dental care
+- She looks forward to joining Ontario New Democrats in Government, to fight for change for the better and ensure the Newmarket–Aurora community has a champion that will fight for better access to healthcare, universal pharmacare and universal dental care

 - Jeff Burch est le directeur général de Niagara Folk Arts, une agence de services sociaux à but non lucratif.
 Il y est responsable d’un budget de trois millions de dollars et de plus de 40 employé(e)s à temps plein dans la région du Niagara.